-vii.
+iii.
 March 30, 2017 note payable:

 On March 30, 2017, the Company executed an amended and restated promissory note with Vertex One Asset Management (Vertex), for \$3,110 due September 1, 2020.
-The note represents the balance remaining from the December 14, 2016 bridge loan, following the completion of the Rights Offering (See Note 11(b)) and repayment of \$2,890.
+The note represents the balance remaining from the December 14, 2016 bridge loan, following the completion of the Rights Offering (See Note 12(b)) and repayment of \$2,890.
 The note is non-interest bearing, and therefore the fair value at inception must be estimated to account for an imputed interest factor.
 The value at inception was determined to be \$2,364, based on the estimated discount rate of 8.05%, and is subject to estimation uncertainty.
-The resulting discount of \$746 was recognized in contributed surplus as a gain on the modification of debt at March 30, 2017, and will be amortized over the term of the note using the effective interest method.
-For the twelve months ending December 31, 2017, \$147 was recognized in financing costs.
-The note is subject to prepayment provisions, if the Company's aggregate cash balance exceeds \$10.0 million at the end of any calendar quarter, 50% of the balance greater than \$10.0 million must be pre-paid against the outstanding notes payable.
+The resulting discount of \$746 was recognized in contributed surplus as a gain on the modification of debt at March 30, 2017 and will be amortized over the term of the note using the effective interest method.
+For the twelve months ending December 31, 2018, \$210 (twelve months ended December 31, 2017 - \$147) was recognized in financing costs.
+The note is secured by a first priority lien on all the assets of the Company and is subject to prepayment provisions, if the Company's aggregate cash balance exceeds \$10.0 million at the end of any calendar quarter, 50% of the balance greater than \$10.0 million must be pre-paid against the outstanding notes payable.